Chad Eaton: Regular season

+Playoffs

 Personal life

 Eaton was arrested in Monroe, Washington on Saturday, July 21, 2007, on domestic violence charges.

 In 2011, he was hired as the defensive line coach at Central State University.
 In a November, 2011, interview with the Dayton Daily News, Eaton claimed that Bill Belichick paid him to start fights with other players during practice.

 Eaton is now featured as a regular guest host on Seattle, Washington radio station 99.9 FM KISW's BJ SHEA Morning Experience.
 In a segment called "Hawk-Talk" where he regularly gives predictions and post game analysis of the Seattle Seahawks performance.
 His segment is each Monday morning usually in the 9 o'clock hour.